MarynaShavlak/MarynaShavlak/README.md

   - https://www.linkedin.com/in/maryna-shavlak/
   - https://t.me/Marynka_28

-👩‍💼 **Frontend Developer | UI/UX Enthusiast**: Passionate about crafting visually stunning and intuitive user interfaces using HTML, CSS, JavaScript, and React. 🚀
+👩‍💼 **Frontend Developer | UI/UX Enthusiast**: Passionate about crafting visually stunning and intuitive user interfaces using HTML, CSS, JavaScript, and React. 🚀<br />
 👩‍💻 **Scientific Approach to Coding**: With a background in science, I bring a systematic and logical approach to coding challenges, coupled with excellent problem-solving skills.
-My ability to quickly grasp and apply new concepts makes me an adaptable force in the frontend development field. 🧠💻
+My ability to quickly grasp and apply new concepts makes me an adaptable force in the frontend development field. 🧠💻<br />
 🎓 **Grant Recipient - IT Generation Program**: Demonstrated capability as a Front End Developer by securing a grant for the IT Generation program.
-Proficient in leveraging technical skills alongside soft skills for impactful results. 🏆
+Proficient in leveraging technical skills alongside soft skills for impactful results. 🏆<br />

-🌟**Collaborator**
-Excited about collaborating with fellow developers and designers to create compelling digital experiences.<br />
-Let's turn ideas into reality! 🌐✨
+🌟**Collaborator**: Excited about collaborating with fellow developers and designers to create compelling digital experiences.
+Let's turn ideas into reality! 🌐✨<br />
 ## 🤝 Connect with me:

 [<img src="https://user-images.githubusercontent.com/43321337/219869938-7b3098f4-58f4-453b-aa26-fe4b32af1140.png" alt="My telegram" width="50" align="left">](https://t.me/Marynka_28)